mnik7044/chatassignment/README.md

 ## Features

-1. **Widget Integration**: The chat widget can be seamlessly integrated into any website or application.
-Simply include the provided script in your HTML file, and the widget will appear as a small icon on the screen.

-2. **User Interaction**: When a user clicks on the widget icon, a chat popup will open, allowing users to interact with a host.
+1. **User Interaction**: When a user clicks on the widget icon, a chat popup will open, allowing users to interact with a host.
 Multiple hosts can be managed through the portal.

-3. **Host Configuration**: The system supports any number of hosts.
+2. **Host Configuration**: The system supports any number of hosts.
 Hosts can be added, removed, or modified through the backend portal.

-4. **Chat History**: The system stores the chat history for each user, ensuring a seamless conversation flow.
+3. **Chat History**: The system stores the chat history for each user, ensuring a seamless conversation flow.
 This information is stored in a MongoDB database.

-5. **User Details**: User details such as name, email, and phone number are collected and associated with the account or session.
-This information is accessible on the frontend.
+4. **User Details**: User details such as name, email, and phone number are collected and associated with the account or session.

 ## Technologies Used